Burmese Cat Health Issues & Prevention

 Senior (7+ years)Every 6 monthsBlood work, urinalysis, Diabetes screening, HCM screening, Head Defect screening

 Burmeses should receive breed-specific screening for diabetes starting at 3-5 years of age or earlier if symptoms appear.
-Early detection significantly improves treatment outcomes and quality of life.
+Most breed-related conditions respond better to early intervention.

 Cost of Burmese Ownership

 Ownership costs vary by region, health status, and lifestyle.
-These ranges reflect national averages for Burmese ownership:
+These ranges reflect national averages for Burmese ownership.

 More Burmese Guides

-Find more specific guidance for Burmese health and care:
+Find more specific guidance for Burmese health and care.

 Questions Owners Ask